SaxonRah/DevPunk/ReadMe.txt

 You can view the latest demo here [http://goo.gl/b918B]

 Press Z/X to transition through the worlds.
-   1*  | PunkUI Demo
-   2*  | BlankPunkUI - BlankWorld Skin Changes dependant on Demo Skin selection box 3*  | MainWorld  - PunkUI Demo2 - Slightly Broken still mostly works
-   4*  | Ogmo Demo  - arrowKeys - Collect Coins & WIN!
+   1*  | Lighting - click to reveal randomly generated blocks - Space changes color intensity 2*  | Ogmo Demo  - arrowKeys - Collect Coins & WIN!
-   5*  | Bloom Demo - Has Outlined Text - enter toggles text bloom
+   3*  | Bloom Demo - Has Outlined Text - enter toggles text bloom
-   6*  | Blur Demo - Has Outlined Text
+   4*  | Blur Demo - Has Outlined Text
-   7*  | Bloom N Blur Demo - Has Outlined Text - enter toggles text bloom 8*  | Transition - arrowKeys, space, - Move, Jump,  C will say attacking in the console 9*  | Tinting - Tint Sprites - Click on the Slider Bar 10*  | Lighting - click to reveal randomly generated blocks - Space changes color intensity
+   5*  | Bloom N Blur Demo - Has Outlined Text - enter toggles text bloom 6*  | Transition - arrowKeys, space, - Move, Jump,  C will say attacking in the console 7*  | BlankPunkUI - BlankWorld Skin Changes dependant on Demo Skin selection box 8*  | PunkUI Demo
+   9*  | MainWorld  - PunkUI Demo2 - Slightly Broken still mostly works
+   10* | Tinting - Tint Sprites - Click on the Slider Bar
+   11* | Tile Lighting - Tiled Lighting instructions on screen

    - Every World BUT Tinting has the ablity to click and emit particles from mouse click with gravity

 The goal of DevPunk is to use it as a prototyping tool to test new functionality for systems in other languages.